Department: Pathobiology and Population Sciences

 Clinical Groups: Farm Animal Health

-Head of the Farm Animal Health and Production Group and Senior Lecturer in Veterinary Extension Services and Infectious Diseases of Cattle
+Head of the Farm Animal Health and Production Group and Associate Professor in Veterinary Extension Services and Infectious Diseases of Cattle

 Dr Richard Booth qualified from the University of Bristol with a degree in Veterinary Science in 2005 having also completed an intercalated BSc in Veterinary Pathology at The Royal Veterinary College.
 He then went on to study for a PhD at the RVC entitled “Bovine Virus Diarrhoea Virus - A Longitudinal Farm Study Of The Health Profiles And Molecular Epidemiology Associated With Viral Control”.